 Continues NMC 215.
 Advanced problems in APT and/or COMPACT II using computer graphic programming techniques of a total CAD/CAM system.
 Advanced features such as multi-axis contouring, tool design and planning, scheduling and efficient use of the languages will be included.
 Prerequisite: NMC 101 and NMC 215.

 NMC 220 Special Problems (0-6) 3 hrs.

 Special projects in numerical control to strengthen specific areas of weakness.
-Projects to be arranged with instructor before registration.
+Proiects to be arranged with instructor before registration.

-Nursing
+Nursing .

-NUR 101 Nursina
+NUR 101 Nursing Fundamentals (4-15) 9 hrs.

-Fundamentals (4-15) Study and practice of principles and fundamentals of pursing skills basis to the pursing skill damentals of nursing skills basic to the nursing care of patients of all age groups.
+Study and practice of principles and fundamentals of nursing skills basic to the nursing care of patients of all age groups.
 Human needs basic to all individuals will be identified and assessed.
 Accomplishment of these fundamental skills in the simulated setting will precede application in the clinical setting.